Projects and research

 Sacral lighting devices by no means served exclusively to illuminate the church interior.
 Rather, they fulfilled far-reaching tasks in the context of medieval piety and social life.
 They were often closely connected with devotion – in the sense of individual inner contemplation and prayer – with the liturgy and with the representation of their donors.
 The light they emitted also defined light spaces that were characterised by a special atmosphere and were related to the sacred furnishings they illuminated.
 Finally, the question of how the sometimes extremely elaborate light displays in medieval sacred spaces were organised and financed must be investigated.

-Multi-flame Bronze Lamps of the High and Late Middle Ages in Ritual Context
+Multi-Flame Bronze Lamps of the High and Late Middle Ages in Ritual Context

 Although lighting devices were an essential part of Jewish and Christian rituals in the Middle Ages, they are still largely a research desideratum.
 The project turns to the almost unknown example of the multi-flame bronze lamps of the High and Late Middle Ages, of which an outstanding specimen has been preserved in Erfurt Cathedral.
 The project investigates the relationship between the typology, genesis and function of these lamps, which have been preserved both materially and visually, and the rituals of Jews and Christians of their time.

-The seven-branched candelabrum (1596) in St Peter’s Church in Riga
+The Seven-Branched Candelabrum (1596) in St Peter’s Church in Riga

 (Art History Institute of the Academy of Sciences in Riga/Böckler-Mare-Balticum Foundation)